jax-ml/jax/jax/experimental/jax2tf/README.md

 The TF custom gradients are respected, since it is TF that generates the gradient computation.

-In op-by-op mode, when we call TensorFlow in eager mode, we use DLPack to try to avoid copying the data.
-This works for CPU (for DeviceArray data or for np.ndarray that are aligned on 16-byte boundaries) and on GPU (for DeviceArray).
-The zero-copy does not yet work on TPU.

 `call_tf` works even with shape polymorphism, but in that case the user must pass the `output_shape_dtype` parameter to `call_tf` to declare the expected output shapes.
 This allows JAX tracing to know the shape and